rakowskamr/DWI/README.md

   * fslmerge merges the files in its own order, check the order with with ‘ls’.
 That order needs to match the order of participants in the design matrix
 * -> 4D file

-FSL-GUI-STEP: Create General Linear Model (GLM) and the design matrix using FSL GUI
+FSL-GUI-STEP: Create General Linear Model (GLM) and design matrix using FSL GUI
 * open FSL > MISC > GLM setup > higher level
 * use 1 EV for a simple 1-way t-test; 2 EVs for 1 way t-test with covs
 * to run a correlation, set EV1 as 1 for everyone; set EV2 as the actual covariate value